arshadzahangirchowdhury/old_ROI-Finder/docs/source/Help.rst

 Instrumentation Help
 ====================

-Please contact the 9-ID beamline stuff for questions relating to experimental details.
+Please contact the 9-ID beamline staff for questions relating to experimental details.